atmelcorp/sam-ba/examples/sama5d4/ledblink/README.txt

-# SAMA5D4-EK LED Blink Example
+# SAMA5D4 LED Blink Example

-Sample script to blink the LEDs on the SAMA5D4-EK
+Sample script to blink the Blue LED on a "SAMA5D4 XPLAINED ULTRA" board

 Run qml script using sam-ba tool, for example:
     On Windows: